cdap-guides/cdap-kafka-ingest-guide/README.md

 ### Configuring the `KafkaSubFlowlet`

-In order to utilize the `KafkaSubFlowlet`, a Kafka Zookeeper connection string along with a Kafka Topic must be provided as runtime arguments.
+In order to utilize the `KafkaSubFlowlet`, a Kafka zookeeper connection string along with a Kafka topic must be provided as runtime arguments.
 You can provide these to the `KafkaSubFlowlet` as runtime arguments of the `KafkaIngestionFlow`.
 The keys of these runtime arguments are:

 ```console